Mantis322/Starknet_FileTransfer/README.md

 ---

-*Currently this project is running on localhost.
+*Currently this project is running on localhost.*

----

 *This project represents the future of secure file sharing, combining the best of blockchain security with P2P efficiency.*